AccelByte/justice-adminportal-extension-website/README.md

 {
   "id": "example", // unique module id
-  "title": "module.example.title", // translation key for module title "icon": "icon-ab-sidebar-users" // icon that will be shown in AP sidebar }
+  "title": "module.example.title", // translation key for module title "icon": "icon-extension-accelbyte-marketplace-moderation" // icon that will be shown in AP sidebar, refer to icons in AP or public/extension-icons if enabled
+}
 ```